Annette Gordon-Reed: Reception

 Gordon-Reed "drew on her legal training to apply context and reasonable interpretation to the sparse documentation" and analyzed the historiography as well.
 The writer Christopher Hitchens in Slate described her analysis as "brilliant."

 Critics such as John Works and Robert F. Turner of the Thomas Jefferson Heritage Society have pointed out several transcription errors in Gordon-Reed's first book.
 Although Gordon-Reed said the errors were a "mistake," Works and Turner have alleged them to be alterations of historical documents.

 Gordon-Reed's study stimulated a revival of interest in this topic.
 In 1998 a Y-DNA study was conducted of direct male descendants of the Jefferson male line, Eston Hemings line, and Carrs, as this DNA is passed down virtually unchanged.
-There was a Y-DNA match between the Jefferson male line and a male descendant of Eston Hemings.
+There was a Y-DNA match between the Jefferson male line and a male descendant of Eston Hemings, but no such match for the Carrs.
 Researchers noted that, when added to the body of historical evidence, this strongly suggested Thomas Jefferson was the father of the children.
-In addition, the DNA analysis conclusively excluded descendants of the Carr line as a match for the Hemings descendant.
-Neither of the Carr nephews could have been the father of Hemings's children.
-The findings received national attention, with PBS devoting a lengthy program to the issues.
-They have stimulated new scholarship.
-Major groups and historians have re-assessed their evaluation of historical evidence related to this issue.

-In 2000, the Thomas Jefferson Foundation, which operates Monticello, announced that its internal study had concluded that Jefferson was likely the father of Eston and all of Hemings' children.
-It has since changed its exhibits, programming, academic research and other materials to reflect this.
-In 2001 the National Genealogical Society published a special issue on the topic; its specialists demonstrated how their review of the weight of evidence led them to conclude that Thomas Jefferson was the father of Hemings's children.

-The William and Mary Quarterly devoted an issue to the topic in 2001.
-In June 2018, the Thomas Jefferson Foundation mounted an exhibit at Monticello, The Life of Sally Hemings, which affirms that Jefferson fathered her children.
-This follows a major traveling exhibit in 2012 on Jefferson as a slaveholder and accounts of several major slave families at Monticello, including the Hemingses.

-Some historians disagree with the current consensus.
-The Thomas Jefferson Heritage Society was formed as a "response to efforts by many historical revisionists to inaccurately portray Thomas Jefferson as a liar, fraud, hypocrite, and child molesting slave rapist."
-It commissioned a study which contradicted the findings of Gordon-Reed and other Jefferson scholars.